KaisenAmin/c_std/string/README.md

 - `string_remove(String*, const char*)`: Removes all occurrences of a substring.
 - `string_set_pool_size(String*, size_t)`: Sets the size of the memory pool for a String.
 - `string_tokenize(String*, const char* , int*)`: This function splits a string into tokens based on multiple delimiters.
+- `string_create_from_initializer` : The string_create_from_initializer function dynamically creates an array of String pointers, each initialized with a string passed as a variadic argument.
 ## String Encoding Functions
 - `string_to_hex(String*)`: Converts a String to its hexadecimal representation.
 - `string_from_hex(String*)`: Converts a hexadecimal String back to the original string.